-My original intention was to sautee them for a side dish I needed for dinner (and I did, see the recipe below!!), but I had so many extra squash ribbons that I knew I needed another recipe to help use them up.
+My original intention was to saute them for a side dish I needed for dinner (and I did, see the recipe below!!), but I had so many extra squash ribbons that I knew I needed another recipe to help use them up.

 If you love butternut squash as much as we do, you will love these Gluten Free Butternut Squash Caramel Cake Bars or this amazing Gluten Free Maple Ginger Butternut Squash Tart.
 Squash works well in dessert recipes!!
 Nothing like hiding vegetables in dessert.
 Your kids will never know!!

 I sprayed olive oil in each cup of a muffin tin and layered the butternut squash ribbons all around each cup.
 It takes several layers so the egg won't run out while baking.

 Step 3: Next, I added an egg to each cup, sprinkled on some cheese, and then put them into the oven to bake.